-If your ex owes you child support it is presumed that an order was entered in an Illinois court requiring him or her to pay child support.
-If he or she has not paid child support pursuant to that order, they are then violating that order.
+Whether you had an Illinois divorce with a child or you had an Illinois parentage case, if your ex owes you child support it is presumed that an order was entered in an Illinois court requiring him or her to pay child support.

-The most common way to remedy this matter is to file a Petition for Rule To Show Cause (And Adjudication on Indirect Civil Contempt) asking the court to enforce the judgment.
+The most common way to collect child support is to file a Petition for Rule To Show Cause (And Adjudication on Indirect Civil Contempt) asking the court to enforce the judgment.

 750 ILCS 5/511 states that “Any judgment entered within this State may be enforced or modified in the judicial circuit wherein such judgment was entered or last modified by the filing of a petition with notice mailed to the respondent at his last known address, or by the issuance of summons to the respondent.”

 In addition to merely enforcing the order (ex: “you have to pay now”) the court additionally has the power to hold the person violating the order in indirect civil contempt.

 Civil contempt proceedings have two fundamental attributes: (1) The contemnor must be capable of taking the action sought to be coerced, and (2) no further contempt sanctions are imposed upon the contemnor’s compliance with the pertinent court order.
 (People ex rel.
 Melendez v.
 Melendez (1971), 47 Ill.2d 383, 387, 266 N.E.2d 327, 329; Betts I, 155 Ill.
 App.3d at 103-04, 507 N.E.2d at 921.)
 In other words, the contemnor must have an opportunity to purge himself of contempt by complying with the pertinent court order.
 If the contempt sanction is incarceration, the respondent’s circumstances should be such that he may correctly be viewed as possessing the “‘keys to his cell.'”
 In re Marriage of Logston(1984), 103 Ill.2d 266, 289, 469 N.E.2d 167, 177.